-Pronounced ‘ay.’
+Pronounced “ay”.
 This word is the classic term used in everyday Canadian vernacular.
 Used to indicate that you don’t understand something, can’t believe something is true or if you want the person you’re speaking with to respond.
-It’s similar to the phrases “huh,” “right?” and “what?” commonly found in the U.S. vocab.
+It’s similar to the phrases “huh,” “right?” and “what?” commonly found in U.S. vocabulary.

 “We’re gonna go tobogganing today, eh?”

 “The Beer Store and the LCBO [Liquor Control Board of Ontario] were closed today.”

 A loonie, the Canadian $1 coin, gets its name from the picture of the Canadian bird, the loon, that appears on one side of the coin.
 A toonie, the name for the $2 coin, gained a similar nickname to match the sound of the loonie.
 Spoiler alert: these loonies and toonies aren’t the same as that commonly known American childhood cartoon.

 “Yo, I’m short a toonie for the TTC.”

 Timmies refers to the much-loved (though, mediocre) fast-food coffee chain, Tim Hortons, which gets its name from a famous Canadian hockey player.
 If you don’t know or love Timmies, you’re not a true Canadian.
 And don’t forget the Timbits, or donut holes in layman’s terms, the perfect match with the popular double-double (see below for definition).

 “I’m gonna go to Timmies real quick and grab me a box of Timbits.”

-No, this isn’t the #1 on the In-N-Out menu.
-This bad boy is a Tim Horton’s favorite: regular coffee with two creams and two sugars.
+This bad boy is a Tim Hortons favorite: regular coffee with two creams and two sugars.
 And don’t forget to roll up the rim of the cup for the chance to win a prize in an annual competition, but it’s now gone online.

 “Mmm… I can’t start my day without my morning double-double and jelly filled dutchie.”

 This term is commonly used to refer to a case of 24 beers.
 Don’t be surprised when a friend asks you to pick one up on the way over.

-‘I’m on my way to the Beer Store to pick up a two-four — oh, sh** look at that moose!’
+“I’m on my way to the Beer Store to pick up a two-four.”